d3/d3/docs/d3-force.md

 }
 ```

 The *y*-accessor is invoked for each [node](#simulation_nodes) in the simulation, being passed the *node* and its zero-based *index*.
-The resulting number is then stored internally, such that the target *y*-coordinate of each node is only recomputed when the force is initialized or when this method is called with a new *y*, and not on every application of the force.
+The resulting number is then stored internally, such that the target y coordinate of each node is only recomputed when the force is initialized or when this method is called with a new *y*, and not on every application of the force.

 ### d3.forceRadial(radius, x, y)